guisantagui/brain_clock/README.md

 ```
 More information on the curation and parsing process can be found in [`scripts/parse_clinc`](scripts/parse_clinc).
 ### 2. First training round
-As mentioned in the **Methods** section of our paper, the training of the model was performed in two steps:
+As mentioned in the **Experimental** section of our paper, the training of the model was performed in two steps:
 1. A first round performed on a preprocessed matrix with all the genes intersected with the integrated datasets.
 2. A second round performed on a matrix that was filtered to keep the genes that were selected in the first fitting round before preprocessing was performed.
 Therefore, a fitting round was divided in preprocessing and fittinf.